theogiraudet/Bookshelf/docs/modules/position.md

   **Scores `@s bs.pos.[x,y,z]`**: Relative coordinates.
 ```

-*Get your position relative to the position that is 2 blocks in front of you (scaled by 1000):*
+*Example: Get your position relative to the position that is 2 blocks in front of you (scaled by 1000):*

 ```mcfunction
 # Once